Finding a Top Financial Advisor Firm in Hawaii

 Kahala Financial Advisors is one of the older firms on our list, having been in business since 1986.
 The fee-only firm works almost exclusively with individuals, as well as one charitable organization.

-The firm has a suggested account minimum of $1,000,000.
-It has multiple advisors with the Certified Financial Planner™ (CFP®) certification.
+The firm has a suggested account minimum of $1 million.
+It has multiple advisors with the CFP® designation.

 The firm offers investment advisory services, including investment analyses, asset allocation, quarterly performance reports, and ongoing monitoring and rebalancing services.
-The firm also offers financial planning services, covering credit, budgets, retirement and college-funding analyses, insurance, wills and trusts, income tax-reduction strategies and investments.
+The firm also offers financial planning services that may touch on budget planning, retirement and college-funding analyses, insurance, wills and trusts, income tax-reduction strategies and investments.

 Typically, the firm will invest client assets in a range of equities, corporate and municipal bonds, mutual funds, certificates of deposit (CDs), variable life insurance and annuities and real estate investment trusts (REITs).